 We will identify specific interventions for students based on their course progress and performance and then evaluate the impact of the interventions on student learning outcomes.
-For example, we will provide high-dosage tutoring to students taking Geometry to ensure those students are mastering the material.
+For example, we will provide high dosage tutoring to students taking Algebra and Geometry to ensure those students are mastering the material.
+We will also provide reading intervention and support to students who are furthest behind.
 We will compare student performance both before and after the intervention to evaluate the impact on student learning.
 We will also compare the performance of students receiving tutoring to students who do not receive tutoring to determine whether the intervention is working.
 Each intervention will have its own evaluation plan.